ryanmr/ddns-linode/README.md

 ## Installation

 ### Step 1
-Set your Linode API key, your own person key and what hostnames you would like to listen for.
-Configure these settings in `datastore/dd_config.json`.
+Configure the settings in `datastore/dd_config.json`:
+* Linode API key
+* Your own personal key
+* Hostnames to listen on

 Here is an example of `datastore/dd_config.json`:
 ```